 Most of us have read or heard advice about ‘good posture’ at one time or another.
-More often than not it relates to our daytime activities – lifting, pushing, standing up, sitting, using a computer.
+It usually relates to our daytime activities: lifting, pushing, standing up, sitting, using a computer.
 But how many times have you been given advice about a good posture for sleeping?
-The answer, in all probability, is never.
-When you consider that we spend at least one third of our lives lying in bed, it should be every bit as important to maintain a good posture but it’s often neglected.
+And how do you know if you have a bad sleeping position that could be hurting your back?

 These pressure points include the sacrum (a triangular bone in the lower back), hips, head, shoulders and heels.

 Each section of the spine maintains different bodily functions including the nervous system, organs and your ability to move muscles and bones.
 Misalignment can therefore irritate any of these and result in a vast array of different symptoms and conditions.

 What is a good sleeping posture?

 It’s vital to maintain a ‘neutral’ posture in which the joints are not bent and the spine is aligned and not twisted.
 This allows the muscles to hold the bones in a position that allows all organs to grow and operate and the joints achieve a full range of movement.

 Now referred to as the Fowler’s positions, they are differing degrees of back and leg height and angle, including low, semi-high, high and the standard Fowler’s position, also known as “Fowler’s”.
 As well as being used to reduce pressure on the spine and release strain on the muscles, these positions can improve breathing and help with fluid drainage.

-How to achieve good posture
+How to achieve good sleeping posture

 So how do you achieve a sleeping posture which resembles the Fowler’s positions?
 It’s extremely difficult with a flat bed.
 Some back-pain sufferers will pile pillows up.
 However, this can lead to awkward neck positions, causing stiffness and muscle strains.